plumier/plumier/docs/Fundamentals.md

     .catch(console.error)
 ```

-Above code host an API, listens to port 8000 and serve endpoint `GET /hello/index?name=<string>`.
+Above code host an API listens to port 8000 and serve an endpoint `GET /hello/index?name=<string>`.

 ## Bootstrap Application
-The bootstrap application consists of two steps initialization and listen to the port for incoming http request.
+The bootstrap application consists of two steps: initialization and listen to the port for incoming http request.

 ```typescript
 new Plumier()